Mental Health Matters!

 True North’s programs directly confront these risk-factors by providing key protective factors every week of the year: hundreds of hours of social activities, group programming, experiential education opportunities, outdoor recreation programming, peer-to-peer and adult mentorship and frequent communication.

 Through community service, outdoor excursions, workshops, art projects, and more, True North positively engaged 150 students from Telluride, Norwood, and Nucla high schools throughout the pandemic.
 True North also offered virtual and in-school programming throughout the year as well as matched students with private academic tutors.
-Our total combined student engagement hours since March of 2020 is 1,249 and counting.
+Our total combined student engagement hours from March of 2020 to March 2021 was 1,249.

 Mental Health Partners